Chat with us

 4. You can purchase delay sprays without a prescription.

 5. Delay sprays are safe to use with condoms.
-To know if they are safe with latex-free condoms, refer to the instruction in the box.
+To know if they are safe with latex-free condoms, refer to the instructions in the box.
 Some brands are safe to use with latex-free condoms, and some are not.

 6. Use delay sprays properly.
 Don't use excessive amounts.
 Wipe it off before your sexual activity.

-7. Remember that making healthy lifestyle changes, like healthy food choices and exercising, can immensely help you last longer in bed.
+Remember that making healthy lifestyle changes, like healthy food choices and exercising, can immensely help you last longer in bed.

 Disclaimer